lunardao/research/investment_portal/mel_project.md

 title: Mel Project
 author: serinko
 date: March 2023
 abstract: A quick introduction to Mel project (former Themelio).
 L1 network with focus on off-chain composability of decentralized light-weight apps without relying on web2/3 or the smart contract model.
+Second part is the initial invesmtment proposal by @nullchinchilla.
 ---

 # Mel Project